 Total energy consumption(a)

 (a) Energy consumption refers to Luxottica manufacturing facilities in Italy, China, United States, Brazil and the main distribution centers in Italy, China and the United States.
 Data exclude electricity consumption from the grid by Data Centers, whereas the energy consumption by the US primary distribution center has been estimated.
 The conversion factor used to calculate energy consumption in GigaJoules is 1 kWh = 0.0036 GJ (source: International Energy Agency, www.iea.org).
-The consumption in TeraJoules was 1,162 TJ in 2015, 1,257 TJ in 2016 and 1,370 TJ in 2017
+The consumption in TeraJoules was 1,257 TJ in 2016, 1,370 TJ in 2017 and 1,401 TJ in 2018

-The general increase in energy consumption between 2015 and 2017 is due to a series of factors, such as:
+Similarly to the trends recorded in previous years, also in 2018 the general increase in energy consumption in the Operations (+2.3% to 389.1 kWh at constant scope) is due to a series of factors, such as:

-- the decision to carry out some production processes in Italy, China and the United States internally, with a consequent increase in installed capacity and the amount of fixed energy consumption;
+- the continuation of the strategy of internalizing some production processes in Italy, China and the United States, with a consequent increase in installed capacity and the amount of fixed energy consumption;

 Electricity and methane gas are the Group’s two main sources of energy and account for almost all of the energy consumption of the production sites and distribution centers in the reporting scope.
 Diesel is used in the event of problems with the supply of electricity to the Chinese production site, and to supplement the thermal energy produced by the biomass plant in the Cencenighe site during the coldest periods of the year, typically January and December.